Easy Chunky Crochet Cardigan Free Pattern

 PERMISSIONS AND COPYRIGHT for The Victoria Easy Chunky Crochet Cardigan

-Please do not publish or share this pattern as your own.
-You may crochet items to sell using this pattern upon permission by email at [email protected].
+You may crochet items to sell using The Victoria Easy Chunky Crochet Cardigan pattern upon permission by email at [email protected].
 Please link back to this post in exchange.
-Please do NOT use my photos as your own photos.

 PATTERN INSTRUCTIONS for The Victoria Easy Chunky Crochet Cardigan